judisjt/oauth2SmartOnFhirTutorial/README.md

 ### Installing

 This is after you have npm downloaded and installed.
 You have to install the Angular-cli through npm.
-Write this in the command prompt.
+Write this in the command prompt after you have the angular cli installed through npm.

 ```
 npm install angular-cli